 CPM = Cost per “mille,” or 1,000 impressions.
 A $2 CPM means you pay $2 for every 1,000 impressions your ad receives.

-All good.
-But why would I choose one over the other?
+Good to know, but why would I choose one over the other?

 They both sound great, depending on campaign goals.
 Are there any drawbacks?

 Anyone who clicks is very interested in what your ad has for sale.
-Therefore, you get full transparency on who’s clicking on your ad, and you’re only paying for performance.
-A retargeting partner that charges on a CPC pricing structure will eat the cost of any ad that isn’t clicked on, so the risk is on the retargeter and not the advertiser.
+Therefore, you get full transparency on when someone clicks on your ad, and you’re only paying for that click – which equals performance.
+A tech partner that charges on a CPC pricing structure will eat the cost of any ad that isn’t clicked on, so the risk is on the tech partner, and not the advertiser.